slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 {id: 1, title: 'Songs recorded by Madonna'}
 ```

-All server interaction wrapped into API with two methods:
+All server interaction are wrapped into API with two methods:

 * `getPosts()` — returns a Promise with array of articles
 * `getPost(id)` — returns a Promise with the article by ID